mightychoc/rsync-for-arm/README.md

-# Bash for ARM64
+# rsync for ARM64

-This repo only serves the purpose to statically compile the latest version of bash for aarch64.
+This repo only serves the purpose to statically compile the latest version of rsync for the aarch64 architecture.